BIRDSOpenSource/BIRDSOpenSource.github.io/obc-page.md

 For the documentation and files related to the OBC itself, please see [***this repo***](https://github.com/BIRDSOpenSource/BIRDS3-OBC).
 Inside you can find the schematic (not the PCB since it's a proprietary design from Sagami Tsushin), firmware for the three microcontrollers and other files.

+If you want to purchase the commercial version of FAB/OBC/EPS, please contact SAGAMI Electronics Industry Ltd.
+The contact address is takei@sagami-net.co.jp

 [Back](./)